(Inna Varenytsia/AP)

 Worst Brazil forest fires in a decade, yet election silence

-RIO DE JANEIRO (AP) — September has come and gone, marking another painful milestone for the world's largest rainforest.
-It's the worst month for fire in the Amazon in over a decade.
-Satellite sensors detected over 42,000 fires in 30 days according to Brazil’s national space institute.
+September has come and gone, marking another painful milestone for the world's largest rainforest.
+It’s the worst month in a decade for fire in the Brazil's Amazon region.

 Danes: Nord Stream 2 pipeline seems to have stopped leaking